 But we're not on a historical, cultural, or financial journey here—it’s the junkyards that we care about!

-The Best Junk Car Buyers in Jersey City
+Who Buys Junk Car in Jersey City?

 What follows is a list of the biggest and best auto salvage yards in Jersey City, from those serving the city proper to ones that cover a wider area, including Newark and even New York.